babsey/nest-desktop-legacy/README.md

 #### Why is the app not working?
 First, be assure that you installed all required npm packages (`npm install`).

 If still not working, the configuation may be deprecated.
-In this case, delete the config file or just empty `db_name` in config file (stored as `nest-desktop.json` in configstore), then restart the app.
+In this case, delete the config file or just empty `db_name` in the config file (`app.json`), then restart the app.
 It will generate new config file and new database.

 If still not working, the database may be deprecated.
-In this case, delete the all files in ./data/, then restart the app.
+In this case, delete the all files in `./data`, then restart the app.

-Besides, I am working on a better solution.
+However, I am working on a better solution.

 #### Where are the data of simulation stored?
-Saved data about simulation are stored as NeDB database in ./data/\*.db
+Saved data of the simulation are stored as NeDB database in `./data/\*.db`.

 #### Where are the protocols of simulation stored?
-Protocols about simulation are stored as NeDB database in ./data/protocols/\*.db
+Protocols of the simulation are stored as NeDB database in `./data/protocols/\*.db`.

 #### Where are the thumbnails of simulation stored?
-Thumbnails are stored in ./data/images/
+Thumbnails of the simulation are stored in `./data/images/`.

 #### Why is the protocol not working?
-Just remove db files in ./data/protocols/
+Just remove db files in `./data/protocols/`.

 #### How can I update the thumbnails?
-Just click the button 'capture screen'
+Just click the button 'capture screen'.
-For the hard case, remove image files in ./data/images/ and then resimulate.
+For the hard case, remove image files in `./data/images/` and then resimulate.

 #### How can I reload the window?
 Keybinding to reload the app is 'CTRL + R' (Linux) or 'CMD + R' (Mac OSX)